 Diablo Doughnuts, Baltimore

 They say the devil is in the details, and maybe that’s why Diablo Donuts are so sinfully delicious.
 Diablo donuts mixes rock-and-roll attitude with the classic confectioner’s art and the results are….heavenly.
-Don’t miss the Fruity Pebbles donuts, a Fell’s Point favorite.
+Don’t miss the Fruity Pebbles donuts, a favorite with the locals.

 Duck Donuts, Rockville